fhirschmann/penchy/docs/job.rst

-To avoid duplication of settings (such as :class:`NodeSetting` or user names) there is a possibility to use a configuration file (:file:`penchyrc`) and put often used settings there.
+To avoid duplication of settings (such as :class:`NodeSetting` or user names) there is a possibility to use a configuration file (:file:`penchyrc`) and put frequently used settings there.

 The configuration is a Python module and you can use any Python Code there to configure.
 If you don't specify where :file:`penchyrc` is (in the penchy invocation:
 ``penchy --config <file>``) it will be searched in :file:`$HOME/.penchyrc`

-To use :file:`penchyrc` you have to import the ``config`` module, the header of above sample job::
+To use :file:`penchyrc`, you have to import the ``config`` module, the header of above sample job::

   import os